vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

   set interfaces openvpn vtun1 local-address '10.255.1.2'
   set interfaces openvpn vtun1 remote-address '10.255.1.1'

-The configurations above will default to using 128-bit Blowfish in CBC mode for encryption and SHA-1 for HMAC authentication.
+The above configurations will by default use 128-bit Blowfish in CBC mode for encryption and SHA-1 for HMAC authentication.
 These are both considered weak, but a number of other encryption and hashing algorithms are available: